 4. committing to apply what we learn, no matter how hard we perceive the work to be, and

-5. communicating clearly and consistently about the approaches we are taking, the challenges we are faced with, and how we hope to overcome these.
+5. communicating clearly and consistently about the approaches we are taking, the challenges we face, and how we hope to overcome these.

-To audit your processes and decisions and ensure you are centering accessibility in your event planning, a good question to keep in mind as an event organiser would be: Can people with disabilities get the same information, perform the same interactions, and function as others with comparable ease?
+To audit your processes and decisions and ensure you are centring accessibility in your event planning, a good question to remember as an event organiser would be: Can people with disabilities get the same information, perform the same interactions, and function as others with comparable ease?

 “At the heart of accessibility is the notion of designing a diversity of ways for people to participate in an experience so that everyone has a sense of belonging.”
 (Susan Goltsman, Play for All Guidelines and The Inclusive City).